 1. Be Descriptive

-Being descriptive in your content is where a lot of intent-marketing comes from.
-It’s the details that will play the biggest role for quality traffic.
-Being too vague is going to hurt your position on the results page.
+will play the biggest role for quality traffic.
+Being too vague is going to

 In many instances, voice search consists of precise and specific information.
 Part of this is because users are conditioned to look for exact details.
 So instead of saying “coffee shop in Cape Town” we will say “coffee shop in Loop Street, Cape Town, pet friendly”.